noamraph/addr2line-rs-nix/README.md

 # addr2line-rs-nix
-Use Nix to build a static gimli-rs/addr2line executable
+I wanted to use Nix to build a reproducible addr2line-rs executable.

+Run `nix build`, and you should get a static `addr2line` executable in `result/bin`.